wofsauge/IsaacDocs/docs/entities/Overview.md

 Vanilla grid entities are not defined in an XML file.
 Mods cannot create custom grid entities.

-Mods can spawn grid entities with the `Isaac.GridSpawn` method.
-(It is not possible to spawn grid entities with a specific seed.)
+Mods can spawn grid entities with the `Isaac.GridSpawn` or `Room.SpawnGridEntity` methods.
+The former should be used when the seed of the grid entity does not matter.
+Otherwise, use the latter and specify the seed.

 <br>